-On a late September day, we arrived in Zürich and Grüezi was the first Swiss-German word we learned (from our hotel receptionist).
+On a late September day, we arrived in Zürich and Grüezi was the first Swiss-German word we learned.
 Grüezi means hello and is the most common form of greeting in Switzerland.
 Despite having the same origin, it is totally different to the German word hallo and it took master awhile to learn how to spell it correctly.
 After knowing how to greet properly, I think it would be appropriate to say Grüezi, Zürich before we could start exploring this lovely city.

-With over 50 museums and 100 galleries, Zürich is also a destination for those who loves art, history, science, and clocks (yes, they have a museum for clocks, quite small but really interesting).
-Individual tickets are expensive so a Zürich Pass is highly recommended, as it grants you not only free access to many museums (or discount at the Kunsthaus) but it also let you use the public transport freely for 24 hours or 36 hours, including the boat.
+With over 50 museums and 100 galleries, Zürich is also a destination for those who love art, history, science, and clocks (yes, they have a museum for clocks, quite small but really interesting).
+Individual tickets are expensive so a Zürich Pass is highly recommended, as it grants you not only free access to many museums (or discount at the Kunsthaus) but it also allows you to use the public transport freely for 24 hours or 36 hours, including the boat.